securitytxt/security-txt/draft-foudil-securitytxt.md

 the data in the file is no longer valid.

-Organizations should ensure that information in this file and any referenced resources such as web pages, email addresses and telephone numbers are kept current, are accessible, controlled by the organization, and are kept secure.
+Organizations should ensure that information in this file and any referenced resources such as web pages, email addresses, and telephone numbers are kept current, are accessible, controlled by the organization, and are kept secure.